UFC 7: The Brawl in Buffalo: Predictions & Analysis

 Joel Sutton vs Geza Kalman

-There's a real Elo separation here: Sutton at 1210 versus Kalman at 1075.
-That 136-point gap typically reflects a meaningful difference in recent quality of competition and results.
+There's a real Elo separation here: Sutton at 1287 versus Kalman at 1147.
+That 140-point gap typically reflects a meaningful difference in recent quality of competition and results.

 A few statistical edges stand out.
 Kalman throws significantly more leather — a 0.0 sig. strike per minute gap.
 Kalman is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Kalman has tighter striking defense, making opponents miss more often.

-**The Pick: Joel Sutton over Geza Kalman.** We're leaning Sutton here at 72%, a solid but not overwhelming edge.
+The Pick: Joel Sutton over Geza Kalman.
+The model is firm on this one: Sutton at 77%.

 Methodology